A movement has started....

 “In order for children to learn, they need to be able to pay attention.
 In order to pay attention, we need to let them move.” - Angela Hanscom, Pediatric Occupational Therapist

-Children have better language development due to multi-sensory experience of the outdoor environment
+Better language development due to the multi-sensory experience of an outdoor environment

 Each day is special because it will never be the same as the day before.